awslabs/lambda-refarch-mapreduce/README.md

 ```

 ## License
-This reference architecture sample is licensed under  the Amazon Software License.
+This sample code is made available under the MIT-0 license.
+See the LICENSE file.
+`src/nodejs/s3utils.js` is made available under the MIT license.
+See the THIRD_PARTY file.